kubernetes/enhancements/keps/sig-auth/4872-harden-kubelet-cert-validation/README.md

 ## Proposal

-We propose that the Kube API server is modified to validate the Common Name (CN) of the kubelet's serving certificate is equal to `system:node:<nodename>`.
+We propose that the Kube API server is modified to validate the Common Name (CN) of the kubelet's serving certificate to be equal to `system:node:<nodename>`.
 `nodename` is the name of the Node object as reported by the kubelet.
 When the Kube-API server connects to the kubelet server (e.g. for logs, exec, port-forward), it always knows the Node it's connecting to.

 ### User Stories (Optional)